pegahsafaie/reservation-sample/Readme.md

 2. are city and postalcCode part of billing information or reservation information?

 ## Known issues
-these are list of issues I did not have enough time to fix
+these are list of issues I did not have enough time to implement

 1. after selecting check-in/out dates, the cursor should be focus on next field
 2. cleaning form after submit